w-mbugua/marvel-land/README.md

 > * Get yout marvel api keys and store them in the .env as `PUBLIC_KEY` & `PRIVATE_KEY`
 > * Other env variables: `SECRET_KEY` `MODE` `ALLOWED_HOSTS` `DEBUG`
 > * Run `python manage.py runserver` and navigate to `localhost:8000`

-## Mobile support

-> The WebApp is compatible with devices of all sizes and all OS's, and consistent improvements are being made.

 ## Contribution